-You can actually use USPEX on virtually any platform in the remote submission mode.
-All you need is MATLAB/Octave to be running on your workstation.
+You can actually use USPEX on practically any platform in the remote submission mode.
 In that case, your workstation will prepare input (including jobs), send them to the remote compute nodes, check when the calculations are complete, get the results back, analyze them, and prepare new input.
 The amount of data being sent to and fro is not large, so the network does not need to be very fast.
 Job submission is, of course, machine-dependent.